1. I do not have a background in architecture. Can I still apply to the MArch program?

 20. How can I apply for assistantships, tuition waivers, or other scholarships from the School of Architecture?

 Every completed application is automatically considered for all available forms of aid from the School; no additional paperwork is necessary.
 Awards are merit-based and highly competitive for incoming students.
 A larger percentage of the school's funding supports many of its continuing students based on their academic performance and their overall contribution to the School.
-Approximately 10 percent of newly admitted students receive aid in the form of a tuition waiver or scholarship, etc., whereas more than 30 percent of our continuing students receive various waivers, scholarships, or assistantships.
+Approximately 10 percent of newly admitted students receive aid in the form of a tuition waiver or scholarship, etc., whereas 40-50% of our continuing students receive various waivers, scholarships, or assistantships.